Santa Maria Farm has in its “Grand Mansion” from 1887 the living history,

 Breakfast, lunch, and snack at the Farm

-02 teachers from the School
+02 teachers from the school by bus

-01 accredited Tour Guide from the Ministry of Tourism
+01 accredited Tour Guide from the Ministry of Tourism accompanying the group throughout the trip - Mandatory by Law

 Monitors during the visits